How to Organize High-Quality Conferences and Workshops

 - Conference rooms: number and size of rooms, seating arrangements

 - Equipment: whiteboards, flip charts, Wi-Fi, audiovisual or sound equipment

-- Contracts: have everything in writing for services such as caterers, equipment hire, and exhibitors
+- Contracts: have everything in writing for services such as catering or equipment rentals

 - Registration: how will participants register?

 - Photographs: will the event be photographed?
 How can participants buy copies?

 - Stationery: notebooks, pens, and identification tags

 - Entertainment: will there be evening meals with guest speakers, award ceremonies, or social occasions?

 - Volunteers: direct entry or welcome people on the day

 The program should include a description of the event, its aims, key speaker information, sessions, their starting times and titles of presentations.
 You could use your theme to design a logo and brand all your conference materials.